yusufm/smallfactory/README.md

 ---

-See `python sf.py --help` for full CLI options and argument details.
+See `python3 sf.py --help` for full CLI options and argument details.